If you live in the US, this guidance doesn’t apply to you. Find out about earning interest on your Wise USD balance if you live in the US.

 Help with your tax return if you’ve already turned on Interest or Stocks

-You can request your statement 30 days after the tax year ends — in the UK, for example, it’s 30 days after 5 April.
+You can request your statement each year on 6 May, which will cover the period up until 5 April of that year.
 Once requested, you’ll need to wait up to 10 working days before we can share it with you.
 We’ll let you know when it’s ready to download.

 To check if you can request a statement, log in to your account on the website (it's not available on the app yet).
 Then follow these steps: